bitcoin-computer/docs/api.md

 ### encodeCall

-Encodes a smart object call into a Bitcoin transaction that can be broadcast to the Bitcoin mining network.
+Encodes a function call on a smart object.

 ||| Example
 ```ts